Next up in our “Ask Drone Girl” series is about LiPo battery disposal. If you have a question for Drone Girl, contact her here.

 “The Call2Recycle program accepts lithium ion batteries that weigh 11 lbs or less each,” a spokesperson told me.
 “Lithium polymer batteries are a variation of li-ion, so we would be able to accept them.”

-In San Francisco, you can dispose of up to 30 electronic items for free (each additional item is $1.50 per piece).
+For batteries that are damaged, contact your local e-waste center to dispose of hazardous materials.
+For example, in San Francisco, you can dispose of up to 30 electronic items for free (each additional item is $1.50 per piece).
 Most local e-waste centers offer to either collect the items from you, or allow for dropoff at the center.

 Happy flying, and recycling!